AndZapata/AirBnB_clone_v3/README.md

 GET /users: path for listing all user resources
 GET /users/12: path for the user id = 12
-GET /users/12/addresses: path for listing all addresses of the user id = 12
+GET /users/12/addresses: path for listing all addresses of the user id = 12 POST /users: path for creating a user resource
+PUT /users/12: path for updating the user id = 12

 #### `models/` directory contains classes used for this project: